SrivatsanLab/organism_scale_modelling/component_specification.md

 1.4 - ESM embedding
 - Purpose: Provide a low-dimensional representation of gene sequence, structure and function for each cluster from 1.3.
 Clusters will define gene nodes in the graph, and their esm embedding vectors will be the node attributes
-- Inputs: Aligned protein sequences
+- Inputs: Aligned protein sequences from 1.3
 - Outputs: List of embedding vectors (one per sequence) provided by ESM model and clusters of those embeddings from a user specified clustering algorithm

 1.5 - Gene-gene graph assembly
-- Purpose:
+- Purpose: Predict operon membership to inform gene-gene edges in the full graph
-- Inputs:
+- Inputs: Raw input genomes, protein MSA's from 1.3
-- Outputs:
+- Outputs: gene x gene adjacency matrix

-1.6 - Genome-genome graph assembly
+1.6 - Genome-gene edge computation
-- Purpose:
+- Purpose: Identify which genomes each gene should be connected to
-- Inputs:
+- Inputs: Raw input genomes, protein MSA's from 1.3
-- Outputs:
+- Outputs: matrix of genomes x genes indicating the presence or absence of each gene in each genome

+# 2. Masked Graph Learning
+## Subcomponents
-1.7 - Full Graph Assembly
+2.1 - Graph Assembly
 - Purpose: Compile the full heterogeneous graph to be processed by a Torch Geometric (graph neural network library)
-- Inputs: Gene-gene graph and attributes, genome-genome graphs and attributes
+- Inputs: Gene-gene adjacency matrix and attributes, genome-genome adjacency matrix and attributes, genome-gene matrix
 - Outputs: heterogeneous graph in pyTorch Geometric compatible format

-# 2. Masked Graph Learning
-## Subcomponents
-2.1 - Dataset Creation Module
-- Purpose: Create genomic graphs using genome to graph pipeline and save a large compendium of these graphs
-- Inputs: User specified list of genomes to encode as graphs in a dataset
-- Outputs: A Torch Geometric Data object which specifies node features and adjacency matrices for many genomes

 2.2 - Data loading module
 - Purpose: Manage data loading, preprocessing, and batching for training.